-Confidential Information includes, but is not limited to, personal information, financial information, proprietary information, contractual or business information, funding information, communications and corporate records, including the resolutions, minutes of meetings and other documentation of the Society, or of the board of directors or any committee or task force of the Society.
+Confidential Information includes, but is not limited to, personal information, financial information, proprietary information, contractual or business information, funding information, communications, and corporate records, including the resolutions, minutes of meetings and other documentation of the Society, or of the board of directors or any committee or task force of the Society.

-Confidential Information does not include expertise or general knowledge gained by a Participant during the course of his or her term as a director of the Society.
+Confidential Information does not include expertise or general knowledge gained by a Participant during the course of their participation in, and activities with, the Society.